Employee Relations

 The Hearing Panel Pool is available for selection as necessary by the President for non-academic employee grievance hearings and sexual harassment hearings.
 The composition of a hearing panel is noted under the Grievance Procedure – Non-academic Employees and Sexual Harassment Policy and Procedure for Faculty, Staff and Students that follow in this handbook.

-GRIEVANCE PROCEDURE – Non-academic Employees
+GRIEVANCE PROCEDURE – Non-Academic Employees

 Informal Resolution

 The best interests of both the university and its employees are served by regular, forthright communication.
 An employee who believes a justifiable job-related complaint exists should take steps as soon as possible to resolve the problem in a discussion with the immediate supervisor.
+If a grievance is pursued through this informal procedure, the employee must initiate the request.
+The request should be brought as soon as possible after the most recent incident.

 Should informal attempts at resolution prove unsatisfactory, the employee and the supervisor may seek the assistance of the Director of Human Resources to mediate the problem.
+An informal grievance does not involve, at any stage, a “finding” of guilt or responsibility, nor does it mandate disciplinary action.
+The focus of the informal process is to investigate the issue and facilitate resolutions, if possible.

-Formal Procedures
+Formal Grievance Procedures

 Definitions

-• Working Day: Monday through Friday of each week and excludes holidays listed in the university bulletin or as designated by the president.
+• Working Day: Monday through Friday of each week and excludes holidays listed in the university bulletin or as designated by the President.

-• Complainant: Person filing the grievance.
+• Complainant: Person making the grievance.

 The purpose of the hearing is to afford the parties a meaningful opportunity to be heard before an impartial panel.